-- The overview section provides the space to create several scenario s of teeth movement.
-Adjust the form information for each of them to compare them at the next stages.
+- The overview section provides the space to create several scenarios of teeth movement.
+The form information for each scenario is filled out separately, and the results can be compared later on.

 (2) Form information

-- Utilize the from information section to mark teeth as missing, plan for prosthesis or extraction for the selected scenario.
+- Use the form information section to designate teeth as missing, or as planned for prosthesis or extraction.

 (3) Scan data

 - In case the program does not segment teeth correctly, you can change tooth numbering in the scan data section.

 - 💡You can export each of the segmented teeth as a separate file to the case via Segmented Export on the right.

 Create up to three scenarios of teeth movement based on form information to visualize possible simulation outcomes.
 You can create variations of the form information by changing the planned teeth for extraction or prosthesis, along with the option to turn "Auto Simulation" on and off in each scenario.

 1. To create a new scenario, either click "+" icon below the first one or clone the selected one.

 - Auto simulation: turns on/off the auto simulation. 💡When off, the original and simulation results will be the same.